Esri/geodev-hackerlabs/design/save_a_layer/lab.md

 4. Search for `PDX Neighborhoods Enriched` by (al_geodev) and add this layer.

 5. Click `PDX Neighborhoods Enriched` > `Copy`.
-This creates a new Layer Item in your account.
+This creates a new Layer in your map named `PDX Neighborhoods Enriched - Copy`.

 6. Change the extent of the map and style the layer as desired.
 See [Style a Map](../style_a_map/lab.md) for help on styling.

-7. Click `PDX Neighborhoods Enriched Copy` > `Save layer`.
+7. Click `PDX Neighborhoods Enriched - Copy` > `Save layer`.
+This will save a new Layer Item in your account.
 Set the following properties:

  ```
  * Title: PDX Neighborhoods Enriched Copy